simonneutert/simonneutert.github.io/src/_posts/2025/2025-08-12-modern-vps-setup-2025.md

 - **Control how your server responds** to suspicious network traffic
 - **Log suspicious activity** for monitoring

-Think of it like changing your car's settings - you can adjust how sensitive the alarms are, whether doors auto-lock, and how the engine responds.
-Same idea, but for your server's network stack.
+Think of it like configuring your home security system - you can adjust motion sensor sensitivity, decide whether to sound alarms or just log events, control which doors automatically lock, and set up cameras to record suspicious activity.
+Same concept, but for your server's network defenses.

 ```bash
 sudo nano /etc/sysctl.d/99-security.conf